 The package quantity provides classes for unit-safe computations with quantities, including money.

 Defining a quantity class

-A basic type of quantity is declared just by sub-classing the class Quantity:
+A basic type of quantity is declared just by sub-classing Quantity:

-If the quantity has a unit which is used as a reference for defining other units, the simplest way to define it is giving a name and a symbol for it as class variables.
-The meta-class of class Quantity will then create a unit automatically:
+If there is a reference unit, the simplest way to define it is giving a name and a symbol for it as keywords.
+The meta-class of Quantity will then create a unit automatically:

 Now, this unit can be given to create a quantity:

 >>> METRE = Length.ref_unit >>> print(Length(15, METRE)) 15 m

 If no unit is given, the reference unit is used:

 Other units can be derived from the reference unit (or another unit), giving a definition by multiplying a scaling factor with that unit: